trixi-framework/HOHQMesh.jl/docs/src/tutorials/symmetric_mesh.md

 # Rename the outer boundaries appropriately to set the symmetry boundary
 # on the right composed of multiple co-linear segments.
-renameCurve!(symmetric_mesh, "symmetry", # existing curve name
+renameCurve!(symmetric_mesh, ":symmetry", # existing curve name
                              "left")     # new curve name
-renameCurve!(symmetric_mesh, "right", "symmetry")
+renameCurve!(symmetric_mesh, "right", ":symmetry")

 # Generate the mesh.
 Saves the mesh file to the directory "out".
 generate_mesh(symmetric_mesh)